Healthcare Career Track

 |Small classes, MCAT prep, and intensive career advising are just a few of the ways that we prioritize your growth and success.|

-Applications are accepted on a rolling basis and screened by the Pathology Department Admissions Committee.
+Applications are reviewed and accepted on a rolling basis.
 The required application materials include:

 - Unofficial transcripts for all past academic institutions

-- Score report for one of the following exams: GRE, MCAT, DAT, or USMLE
+- A score report for one of the following exams: GRE, MCAT, or USMLE

 - Three letters of recommendation

-- A personal statement that details the applicant's interest in the MS Program
+- A personal statement that details the applicant's interest in the MCBD Program

 - All international students must take one of the following English proficiency exams and achieve a minimum score: TOEFL (minimum score = 100), IELTS (minimum score = 7.0), or PET Academic (minimum score = 68).*